ASP.NET Core InProcess Hosting

 }

-You can also verify whether it is using a Microsoft IIS server by using the browser developer tool.
-Run the application and open the browser developer tool by pressing the F12 key, then go to the Network tab and then again issue the same request, and you will see that it is showing Microsoft IIS as the server, as shown in the image below.
+You can also verify whether it is using a Microsoft IIS Server by using the browser developer tool.
+Run the application and open the browser developer tool by pressing the F12 key.
+Then, go to the Network tab and issue the same request again.
+You will see that it is showing Microsoft IIS as the server, as shown in the image below.

 What is IIS Express?